-We are one of the founding members of the “Cooperative Society Forum” which intends to unite all bodies in Israeli society that promote a common society and reduce the polarization between the different sectors in Israel - religious, secular, ultra-Orthodox, Arabs, settlers, liberal currents, Ethiopians and any other community or stream in society.
+We are one of the founding members of the “Cooperative Society Forum” aiming to unite all bodies in Israeli society that promote a common society.
+We hope to reduce polarization between the different sectors in Israel – religious, secular, ultra-Orthodox, Arabs, settler, liberal currents, Ethiopian – and any other community or stream in the society.

 Living Together in the Negev

-The project’s goal was to develop practical and strategic mechanisms to cultivate approaches for the building of a shared society, mutually beneficial cooperative work, conflict resolution based on a shared experience between Israeli Jews an Bedouins living in Negev Desert Region in Israel.
+The project’s goal was to develop practical and strategic mechanisms towards the building of a shared Society.
+This included mutually beneficial cooperative work and conflict resolution based on a shared experience between Israeli Jews and Bedouins living in the Negev Desert Region in Israel.
 Conducted in cooperation with A New Dawn in the Negev.

 Learning and Acting Together for the Environment in Jerusalem

-A group of committed Palestinian and Israelis activists were brought together to learn each other’s language and work towards improving environmental issues in Jerusalem, despite the political pressures to maintain the distance, the fear and the hatred between the two nations.
+A group of committed Palestinian and Israelis activists were brought together to learn each other’s language and to work towards improving environmental issues in Jerusalem.
+This, despite the fear, hatred and political pressure to maintain distance.
 Conducted in cooperation with Mazar.